Prevent Healthcare Data Breaches: A 12-Step Guide

 EDR/XDR solutions provide endpoint visibility that network monitoring can’t match.
 Modern platforms detect behavioral IOCs, not just file signatures.

-Threat intelligence platforms turn raw IOC feeds into actionable detection rules, normalizing indicators from multiple sources and adding context about threat actors.
+Threat intelligence platforms turn raw IOC feeds into actionable detection rules, normalizing indicators from multiple sources and adding context about who’s behind the attacks.

 Network monitoring tools catch IOCs that endpoint solutions miss, particularly for unmanaged devices and lateral movement.